mongodb-labs/disasm/README.md

 About
 -----

-Disasm is a web application written in Flask.
-It allows you to disassemble ELF files into Intel x86 assembly.
-The assembly and analysis can be displayed in a browser so that you can click around and interact with it.
+Disasm is a browser-based application, built on Flask, that allows you to disassemble ELF files into Intel x86 assembly.
+The assembly and analysis is displayed in a browser so that you can click around and interact with it.

 Before running
 -----------------